hlogeon/LaravelBoilerplate/readme.md

 ![layers](http://image.prntscr.com/image/f65fc6d827a24b849f6a13e87b687227.jpg "Layers")

-## Common replacements
+## Replacements

 You can replace packages from this boilerplate as you want.
 Common changes are:

 1. Replace Doctrine ODM with [Doctrine ORM](https://github.com/laravel-doctrine/orm/)
 2. Add [Laravel Passport](https://laravel.com/docs/5.3/passport) for Auth
 3. Use MySQL instead of MongoDB
-4. Add migrations support (just create `database/migrations` folder) and use migrations as described in [Laravel Documentation](https://laravel.com/docs/5.3/migrations)
+4. Add migrations support (just create `database/migrations` folder) and use migrations as described in [Laravel Documentation](https://laravel.com/docs/5.3/migrations)or Doctrine2 migrations.

-## Example workflow

-1. Think about the bounded context.
-Carefully define context borders
-1. Design API, add endpoints to the application routes, create Controller classes and Actions stubs
-2. Add dummy test cases for your API(should fail)
-3. Design Domain model(without adding real code to it)
-3. Write Unit Tests for Domain Model
-3. Implement business logic
-3. Design Data Model
-8. Refactor
-8. Make sure all Unit Test are passing
-5. Add DTO objects to your Application layer
-6. Replace dummy API test with real ones
-7. Make your application API pass all the tests
-8. Refactor
-9. Repeat